ashawley/serverless-aws-java-dynamodb/README.md

 Blackjack API
 =============

-An implementation of Blackjack using Java and Serverless.
+An implementation of Blackjack using Java and Serverless Framework.

 1. About 1,500 sloc of Java.
 1. About 1,000 sloc of YAML.